YarboJanks/buffered.io/source/_posts/2012-06-10-webmachine-erlydtl-and-riak-part-5.markdown

 Despite this, I'm using Twitter bootstrap for the UI because I'm terrible at design and this was the easiest thing to use which makes me look non-terrible (though I'm sure I may have managed to make bootstrap terrible too).

-The goal of this series is to cover server-side programming of web applications using an Erlang tech stack.
+The goal of this series is to cover server-side programming of web applications using an Erlang technology stack.
 Heavy user-interface development is beyond the scope for this already lengthy blog post, so I won't be diving into the implementation.
 What I will say is:

 1. The front-end is quite JavaScript heavy and uses [Backbone.js][] to handle routing, models and view rendering.
 1. URIs make use of the hashtag quite a bit so that links can still be used to access particular snippets directly.